+Babies self-soothe by sucking on a pacifier.
+Ask yourself: “How do you self-soothe as an adult?”
 Unfortunately, self-soothing comes in many forms, some very damaging.
 A perfect example of destructive self-soothing is addiction.
-When life takes a wrong turn, and your ability to cope comes crashing down, how do you protect and nurture yourself?
+When life takes a wrong turn, and your ability to cope comes crashing down, it’s important to have the skills to protect and nurture yourself.

 An inability to deal with emotions is not only an ineffective coping mechanism, but will eventually backfire.
 In the example of addiction, addicts bury their emotions by obliterating them (at least temporarily) through drug and alcohol abuse, but the long-term consequences are severe.
 Emotions are powerful and beg to be recognized and dealt with.
 Doing this sooner, than later, is the best approach.

 Stuffing emotions may work temporarily, but at some point, you’ll hit a wall, and have to confront them.
-Accept what you’re feeling in the moment, and find healthy ways to bring your nervous system and emotions back into balance, restoring your sense of safety.
+Accept what you’re feeling in the moment, and find healthy ways to bring your nervous system and emotions back into balance.
+This will restore your sense of safety.

 Cultivating Emotional Balance